 ON THIS PAGE: You will read about your medical care after treatment for a tumor is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with a desmoid tumor does not end when active treatment has finished.
 Your health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
-Rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
-The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
+Rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
+The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent as possible.

 For people treated for a desmoid tumor in an arm or leg, a rehabilitation program after surgery or radiation therapy can help them regain or maintain limb and joint function.
 Range-of-motion exercises, strengthening exercises, and a program to reduce lymphedema may be recommended.
 A rehabilitation medicine specialist can help patients receive the most appropriate rehabilitation after treatment.
 In the rare instances when treatment includes amputation, services that provide artificial limbs, called prosthetics, and additional mental health support can help manage the adjustment to life following the loss of a limb.
 Learn more about cancer rehabilitation.